 In the Mooni district of Mbale, we moved into a simple apartment that served as our base for the next few days.
 Near this apartment is also the school of Harriet and Rosie.

 Showering was done with a 2-liter vessel, electricity was not always available, and the drinking water had a slight chlorine taste.
 Nevertheless, I quickly got used to these conditions.
+Meanwhile, I had also gotten used to the tropical climate and found it very pleasant as long as I didn’t move too much.

 Life in the Amuka Project